Danielle-Higgins/source/README.md

 While building this site, I was focused on providing a simple UI with some level of responsiveness while also delivering a smooth user experience.

 ## Optimizations

+If/When I improve this project, I would like to make it a fully functional site where the links take you to separate pages.

+## Lessons Learned

+Separation of concerns.
+I learned how to use HTML and CSS to build fully responsie websites.